zkry/awqat/README.md

 ### Installation from source

-You can install awqat from source using the following use-package call (note this requires a more recent Emacs version as the :vc option was added fairly recently):
+You can install awqat from source using the following use-package call (note this requires Emacs version 30+):

 ```lisp
 (use-package awqat